Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Acknowledgements

 \section{Acknowledgements}

+We are indebted to G. Brammer for making publicly accessible the final reduced data of SMACS0723.
+We thank D. Coe, F. Calura, U. Me{\v{s}}tric, C. Usher, E. Vanzella, and the anonymous referee for insightful comments and discussions which have helped to improve the manuscript.
 A.A. and M.M. acknowledge support from the Swedish Research Council (Vetenskapsr\aa{}det project grants 2021-05559 and 2019-00502, respectively).
 G.M. acknowledges funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No MARACHAS - DLV-896778.

 Based on observations made with the NASA/ESA \textit{Hubble Space Telescope}, obtained at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.
 These observations are associated with programs GO-11103, GO-12166, GO-12884, GO-14096.
-This work is based on observations made with the NASA/ESA/CSA \textit{James Webb Space Telescope}.
+This work is based on observations made with the NASA/ESA/CSA \textit{JWST}.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for \textit{JWST}.
 These observations are associated with program \#2736.